Can You Freeze Coconut Milk? Two Ways To Freeze Coconut Milk

 Sometimes I feel like most people think refreezing is the worst thing one can do when it comes to food storage and preservation.
 But in reality, it’s not that bad if you do it correctly.
 And properly usually means that you either defrost the food in the fridge before refreezing it or cook it through before you freeze it for the second time.
 The whole point is to prevent or minimize bacterial growth, and either way does a decent job out of it.

-So if you know that you might end up with leftovers from your thawed coconut milk that you won’t be able to use within a day or two, always thaw it in the fridge.
+If you know that you might end up with leftovers from your thawed coconut milk that you won’t be able to use within a day or two, always thaw it in the fridge.
 This way, you can safely refreeze the rest.
-Of course, refreezing will make the texture and flavor change even more pronounced, so it’s not recommended to do so.
+Of course, refreezing will make the texture and flavor change even more pronounced, so it’s more like a last resort tool than anything.
 In other words, for best results, it’s optimal to freeze the liquid only once.